-There will be a very small number of homework assignments throughout the semester.
-These will be graded for completion and contribute to your participation grade.

-Attendance Policy: If you have a temperature of 100.4 or higher or other COVID symptoms, don't come to class.
+- Discussion, Homework/Experiment: This course is built on participation.
+The best way to learn about analyzing strange claims is to practice.
+We will have opportunities to practice during class.
+In addition to keeping up with the readings, there will be homework along with the reading material on Inquire.
+There will be a very small number experiments throughout the semester.
+These will be graded for completion and contribute to your participation grade. - Attendance: If you have a temperature of 100.4 or higher or other COVID symptoms, don't come to class.
 Call Health Services IMMEDIATELY.
 Do not come to class or go to any public area on campus.
 In order for your absence to be excused, you must give Health Services permission to notify me that you have consulted them about COVID symptoms.
 If Health Services informs you that you should isolate and not attend class for multiple days, inform me so that we can make a plan to keep you current in the course.
 All absences caused by consultation with Health Services about coronavirus symptoms or isolation ordered by Health Services will be excused but you will need to do the work and graded assignments even if we extend a deadline for you.